Adrián Vázquez Lázara

-Adrián Vázquez Lázara (Madrid, 1982) is a Spanish politician, MEP for Citizens (Ciudadanos), the Spanish political delegation part of Renew Europe (third biggest political group at the European Parliament).
+Adrián Vázquez Lázara ([aˈðɾjam ˈbaθkeθ ˈlaθaɾa]; born 5 May 1982) is a Spanish politician, MEP elected first for Ciudadanos in 2019 and re-elected in 2024 after agreed to join as an independent on the Partido Popular's list for the European elections following Feijoo's offer and the political disappearance of Cs.

 Early life and education

 Born on May 5, 1982, in Madrid, his family roots are in the Galician town of Lalín in northwest Spain (province of Pontevedra).
 After starting Law studies at the Complutense University of Madrid, Vázquez spent a year in Japan, where he earned a diploma in Japanese Language and Culture Studies from the International Studies Institute in Tokyo.
 He also has an MA in International Relations from the University of Warwick (United Kingdom) and a Degree in International Relations from Lindenwood University (Missouri, United States), thanks to a sports scholarship.